ritheshetty/ritheshetty/README.md

 ### Hi there 👋

-I'm Rithesh Shetty, a CS Master's graduate from UC Irvine, interested in product development and management.
+I'm Rithesh Shetty, a CS Master's graduate from UC Irvine, interested in software development and product.

 Welcome to my GitHub!
 Would be great to connect over potential collaboration opportunities! 🖥️